simeononsecurity/simeononsecurity.ch/content/articles/how-to-protect-your-privacy-on-social-media-with-the-right-settings/index.en.md

 #### Protecting Your Tweets

 One of the most effective ways to protect your tweets is by adjusting your privacy settings to "**Protect My Tweets**."
 This setting ensures that only your followers can view your tweets.
 This can be particularly useful if you want to keep your tweets private and only share them with a select group of people.
-However, note that protecting your tweets can limit your visibility on the platform, as your tweets will not be visible in public search results.
+However, note that protecting your tweets can limit your visibility on the platform, as your tweets won't be visible in public search results.

 In addition to protecting your tweets, you can also take other steps to ensure that your account is secure.
 For example, you can **enable two-factor authentication**, which requires a code in addition to your password to log in to your account.
 This can help prevent unauthorized access to your account, even if someone has your password.

 #### Customizing Your Privacy and Safety Settings

 Twitter allows you to customize your privacy and safety settings by enabling options for **protecting your account**.
 For example, you can choose to approve followers, restrict who can tag you in posts, and block or mute accounts that are harassing you.
-These settings can help ensure that your account is secure and that you are only interacting with people who you trust.
+These settings can help ensure that your account is secure and that you're only interacting with people who you trust.

 Another useful feature is the ability to **filter out unwanted content** from your notifications.
-You can choose to filter out notifications from accounts that you do not follow or that have a default profile picture.
+You can choose to filter out notifications from accounts that you don't follow or that have a default profile picture.
 This can help reduce the amount of spam and unwanted content that you receive on the platform.

 #### Managing Your Twitter Data

 Twitter collects a lot of data about its users, including information about your tweets, comments, and searches.
 You can **manage your Twitter data** by reviewing your account settings and the data that is being collected and shared.
 For example, you can delete your data history, including your tweets, comments, and searches.
-This can be a useful way to ensure that your data is not being shared or used in ways that you do not approve of.
+This can be a useful way to ensure that your data isn't being shared or used in ways that you don't approve of.

 It is also important to be aware of the types of data that Twitter collects and how it is used.
 For example, Twitter uses your data to personalize your experience on the platform, show you relevant ads, and improve its services.
 By understanding how your data is being used, you can make informed decisions about your privacy and security on the platform.

 #### Controlling Photo Tagging

 Photo tagging can be a fun way to share your experiences with your followers.
-However, it is important to ensure that you are in control of the photos that are being shared and tagged with your name.
+However, it is important to ensure that you're in control of the photos that are being shared and tagged with your name.
 You can **control photo tagging** by reviewing and customizing your privacy settings.
-Twitter allows you to review photos or posts in which you are being tagged, ensuring that no one is sharing your information against your will.
+Twitter allows you to review photos or posts in which you're being tagged, ensuring that no one is sharing your information against your will.

 Overall, there are many steps you can take to ensure that your Twitter account is secure and protected.
 By following these tips and staying informed about the latest security features and threats, you can enjoy using Twitter without worrying about your privacy or security being compromised.